danchoi/kindlerb/README.markdown

 * contents.html
 * kindlerb.opf

-After that, kindlerb will exec the `kindlegen` program to generate your mobi document.
-The document will be named after `title` in your _document.yml.
+After that, kindlerb will exec the kindlegen program to generate your mobi document.
+The filename the output document is specified by the 'mobi_outfile' value in _document.yml.

 ## Images